 Sure, you could ride around in the water on your paddle board, but some people take SUP riding to the next level.
 These yogis will stretch, pose, and flex their way to healthier bodies, all while retaining balance on their paddle board.
-It makes you want to try this form of yoga too, but you’re just not sure if you have it in you.
+It makes you want to try this form of yoga.
+Is SUP yoga hard?

 In this article, we’ll tell you everything you need to know as a SUP yoga beginner.
 This includes moves and poses to train your body, the equipment you must have, the gear you should wear, and whether you should join a class or go it alone.